SQL Basics

 insert

-allows for the addition of new rows to a table.
-Its basic syntax looks like this:INSERT INTO table(column_name1, column_name2) VALUES ('String Value', 0);
+INSERTallows for the addition of new rows to a table.
+Its basic syntax looks like this:INSERT INTO table(column_name1, column_name2) VALUES ('String Value', 0); -

 select

-can be used as the single argument ofSELECT
+*can be used as the single argument ofSELECTto return all the columns in a givenFROMtable. -

 where

-can use SQL methods to perform calculations, such as looking at the length of a string:SELECT * FROM fruits WHERE LENGTH(name)=7;
+WHEREcan use SQL methods to perform calculations, such as looking at the length of a string:SELECT * FROM fruits WHERE LENGTH(name)=7; -

 order by

-to order the results of the query by the values in a specific column, either by ascending (the default) or descending order.
-Its basic syntax looks like this:SELECT * from fruits ORDER BY name DESC;
+ORDER BYcan be used in conjunction withSELECTto order the results of the query by the values in a specific column, either by ascending (the default) or descending order.
+Its basic syntax looks like this:SELECT * from fruits ORDER BY name DESC; -

 inner join